rudifa/30AutoLayoutBestPractices/README.md

 OK, let me follow the guide.

-And also, I'd like to find somewhere a formal discussion of intrisic sizes  (of images, texts, anything else?), how these can vary and how it impacts the autolayout.
+And also, I'd like to find somewhere a formal discussion of intrisic sizes  (of images, texts, anything else?), how these can vary and how it impacts the Auto Layout.

 For a practical exercise, I'm taking Paul's initial design of the Tip Calculator, laid out for iPhone 8.
-It has no autolayout constraints and therefore does not adapt to other screen sizes.
+It has no  constraints and therefore does not adapt to other screen sizes.

 Looking at the design, I see 4 vertical regions:
 - TopView (reception-icon)